How Rideshare Accidents Are Different from Regular Car Accidents

 Insurance Coverage and Liability

 Insurance coverage is the primary distinction between rideshare and regular car accidents.
-Rideshare companies do provide insurance; however, they are of varying degrees and are dependent on the driver’s activity at the time of the accident.
+Because multiple insurance policies may apply depending on the driver’s status, these claims can quickly become complicated.
+If you need a rideshare accident lawyer, having legal guidance early in the process can help you navigate coverage issues and protect your right to compensation.
+Rideshare companies do provide insurance; however, it varies in coverage and depends on the driver’s activity at the time of the accident.

 Rideshare Driver Status